Establishing a Keyword Difficulty Baseline

 Knowing your website's keyword difficulty baseline will allow you to set realistic goals and provide you with the greatest opportunity to increase organic traffic.
 Remember, this is just half the battle.
 You still need to create great content that uses proper on-page SEO techniques.

-If you need to sharpen up on the latest on-page SEO trends, Unleashed Technologies has created a comprehensive 25-Point On-Page SEO checklist to guide you step-by-step for a perfectly optimized webpage in 2020.
+If you need to sharpen up on the latest on-page SEO trends, Unleashed has created a comprehensive 25-Point On-Page SEO checklist to guide you step-by-step for a perfectly optimized webpage in 2020.